-Many people call from the privacy of their car on lunch breaks, hotel rooms when traveling, or from the comfort of your home.
+Many people call from the privacy of their car on lunch breaks, from hotel rooms when traveling, or from the comfort of your home.

 Once you BOTH have registered on my client portal (register separately – it’s a HIPPA thing), you will need to decide if you prefer couples counseling (only for Indiana residents) or couples coaching (available to everyone).